 During our most impressionable years, the message that’s conveyed is to blindly conform and imitate what everyone else is doing without asking any questions.

 “Get a good GPA (grade) so you can get into a good college, so you can get a good job, so you can make lots of money, so you can afford a nice house, car, etc, so you’ll have money saved to do all the stuff you really want to do after you retire”.

-Because irrespective of how much society tries to conform and make us like everyone else, the truth is we are all unique individuals with different inclinations, talents and desires.
+Because irrespective of how much society tries to make us like everyone else, the truth is we are all unique individuals with different inclinations, talents and desires.

 Society’s standardised message is comparable to providing a size eight shoe for everyone in the world and expecting them to fit into it.

 While it may fit perfectly for a small part of the population, it would prove to be terrible for most people, and some wouldn’t even want the shoe in the first place.